ferria/KafkaSparkEdge/README.md

 You may need to run these commands as root.

+## Running Kafka with Spark Streaming

-Download: docker pull ferria/kafkaspark
+Download: `docker pull ferria/kafkaspark`

-Run: docker run -p 2181:2181 -p 9092:9092 -it anirbandas/kafkaspark_edge
+Run: `docker run -p 2181:2181 -p 9092:9092 -it anirbandas/kafkaspark_edge`